ArnoVdH/photoblog/content/blog/2019/Solving_the_Code.md

 Pagination
 ----------
 Of course I needed a way to show my posts over multiple pages.
 I'd love to have a infinite scroll type blog one day, but a basic page system seemed an easier and more stable option.

+I had quite some difficulty wrapping my head around the code, so in the end I took the liberty to "borrow" some code from [here](https://glennmccomb.com/articles/how-to-build-custom-hugo-pagination/) and added it in as a `pagination.html` partial to be added to the templates where needed.

 CSS: Grid
 ---------